esphome/esphome-docs/components/lvgl.rst

 .. note::

-    The sign characer will only be shown if there are negatives in range.
+    The sign character will only be shown if the set range contains negatives.

 **Specific actions:**